This post may contain affiliate links. Please read how we make money for more information.

 Consider Joining the Military

-Another option you might want to consider to earn a completely free college degree is to join any branch of the U.S. military.
+Another option you might want to consider to earn a completely free college degree is to join any branch of the U.S. military to pay for college.

 Today’s modern military is filled with opportunity.
 With an enlistment in any branch, you can qualify for some amazing benefits that many who work in the civilian sector could only dream of.
 You may qualify for health and dental insurance, several weeks of paid vacation a year, a housing allowance, bonuses, and others.